What are endocrine disruptors and where can they be found?

 What to do to adopt a safe beauty routine?

-Here is our advice:
+Here are our tips:

-- Silicones (texture agents)
+- Silicones (texturizing agents)

-Mainly in deodorants, shampoos and creams.
+Mainly in deodorants, shampoos, and creams.

-On the label : cyclopentasiloxane dimethicone or names derived from siloxane or methicone
+On the label: cyclopentasiloxane dimethicone or names derived from siloxane or methicone

 - Paraben (preservative)